Almshouse: England

-Almshouses were established from the 10th century in Britain, to provide a place of residence for poor, old and distressed people.
-They were sometimes called bede-houses, and the residents bedesmen or bedeswomen.
+Almshouses were established from the 10th century in Britain, to provide a place of residence for poor, old, and distressed people.
+They were sometimes called bede-houses, and the residents were bedesmen or bedeswomen.
 Bede is the Anglo-Saxon word for prayer, and the almsmen and women were obliged to pray for the founder of the charity.
 The first recorded almshouse was founded in York by King Athelstan; the oldest still in existence is the Hospital of St. Cross in Winchester, dating to about 1132.
 In the Middle Ages, the majority of European hospitals functioned as almshouses.
 Many of the medieval almshouses in England were established with the aim of benefiting the soul of the founder or their family, and they usually incorporated a chapel.
-As a result, most were regarded as chantries and were dissolved during the Reformation under the Abolition of Chantries Acts, 1545 and 1547.
+As a result, most were regarded as chantries and were dissolved during the Reformation under the Abolition of Chantries Acts of 1545 and 1547.

 The legal basis for civil almshouses and workhouses in England was the Act for the Relief of the Poor.
-These institutions underwent various population, program, and name changes, but by 1900 the elderly made up 85 percent of the residents of these institutions.
+These institutions underwent various changes, but by 1900, the elderly made up 85 percent of the residents of these institutions.

 Almshouses generally have charitable status and aim to support the continued independence of their residents.
 There is an important delineation between almshouses and other forms of sheltered housing in that almshouse residents generally have no security of tenure, being solely dependent upon the goodwill of the administering trustees.

 Some 2,600 almshouses continue to be operated in the UK, providing 30,000 dwellings for 36,000 people.